Boroughs | Greenwich

 Thamesmead & Abbey Wood – Opportunity Area Planning Framework area (OAPF)

 Thamesmead and Abbey Wood is one of the largest opportunity regeneration areas in London, well located for significant employment growth.
 Prepared jointly by the Mayor of London’s office, Transport for London, Royal Borough of Greenwich and London Borough of Bexley, the Thamesmead and Abbey Wood Opportunity Area Planning Framework (OAPF) supports and plans for the Mayor’s proposal to extend the DLR to Thamesmead and beyond.
-With transport improvements including the DLR extension and upgrades to the bus network, the OAPF identifies the potential for the area to provide over 15,000 new homes and 8,000 new jobs.
+With transport improvements, including the DLR extension and upgrades to the bus network (Bus Rapid Transit and Super Loop), the OAPF identifies the potential for the area to provide over 15,000 new homes and 8,000 new jobs.

 Read more